jamesmckibbin/jamesmckibbin/README.md

-# 🥯 Do the bagels below look delicious to you? 🥯
+# 🥯 Do these bagels look delicious to you? 🥯

 ![alt text](https://github.com/jamesmckibbin/jamesmckibbin/blob/main/bagels.jpg?raw=true)